 Meet the Professor: Round Table Discussions

 Information sharing round table discussions moderated by national experts, designed to facilitate success and create networks across institutions working on similar performance improvement initiatives.
-Topics include:
+Topics from 2019 meeting included:

 Clinical Program Building